-In 2018-19, more than half of the nominal gross value of Queensland's agricultural production was derived from four products - beef, sugar cane, cereals and cotton, each of which is produced primarily for export.
+In 2021-22, more than half of the nominal gross value of Queensland's agricultural production was derived from three products - beef, sugar cane, and cotton, each of which is produced primarily for export.

-Queensland also produces tropical and citrus fruits, rice, cotton, vegetables, timber, peanuts, oilseeds, eggs and dairy products, principally for domestic markets.
+Queensland also produces tropical and citrus fruits, rice, vegetables, timber, peanuts, oilseeds, eggs and dairy products, principally for domestic markets.

-According to the Queensland Department of Agriculture and Fisheries, the nominal value of Queensland's agricultural production fell by 5.5% in 2018-19.
-This was driven by falls in the gross value of cotton (down by 36.1% to A\$0.6 billion), cereals (down by 25.4% to A\$0.9 billion) and sugar cane (down by 11.9% to A\$1.1 billion).
+According to the Queensland Department of Agriculture and Fisheries, the nominal value of Queensland's agricultural production rose by 21.1% in 2021-22 to A\$17.8 billion.
+This was driven by gains in the gross value of cotton (up A\$976 million to A\$1.5 billion), beef (up A\$949 to A\$6.9 billion) and wheat (up A\$431 million to A\$901 million).

-The following table presents figures on the nominal gross value and volume of agricultural commodities produced in Queensland over the five years to 2018-19.
+The following table presents figures on the nominal gross value and volume of agricultural commodities produced in Queensland over the five years to 2021-22.